 If you prefer a restaurant setting for smørrebrød, the place to go is AAmanns Dinner possibilities are endless but be sure to book ahead.
 I love Höst and Noma’s new sister restaurant 108, which has received a Michelin star since Kate and I went there.
 Our new favorite might be Barr, another one of the Noma family now located in Noma’s old premises.
 Marv and Ben is also fabulous!

 There are so many restaurants and cocktail bars I still want to try such as Bæst or Amass.
 I want to try some of the smaller restaurants not on the top ten list.
 It is just a matter of planning ahead.
-On my list of places to visit is Jægersborggade.
+On my list of places to revisit is Jægersborggade.
 It is a hip shopping street that used to be a little dodgy.
 Now, it is so trendy it even has its own Facebook page.
 Among the many fun cafes and boutiques you will find an artisanal caramel shop, a cafe specialising in Grød or porridge and a Michelin stared restaurant.
-Kate I need you back!

 Always Fabulous Scones “If you’re afraid of butter, use cream.” -Julia Child.
 I am reposting one of my original recipes because I have added a few comments on measurements and links to different versions together with Strawberry Jam and super easy Lemon Curd recipes. […]

 This recipe for salmon is such a crowd pleaser and is so easy.
 I give quantities here for a whole salmon as it makes such an impressive centerpiece if you are feeding a crowd of people, but it should work just as well for individual […]

 Sticky Toffee Pudding – Probably the best dessert in the world!
 We all know the story of Scheherazade who saved her life by telling a different tale every night for a total of one thousand and one Arabian nights.
 Well I think I could do that with food; cook a different dish each night for […]